moira-alert/doc/source/installation/packages.rst

 .. _Cache: https://github.com/moira-alert/cache/releases

 All stable versions of Moira components are tagged on GitHub.
 For every tag, we automatically build RPM and DEB packages.
-You can download these packages on `releases` page of every repository:
+You can download these packages on each repository `releases` page:

 1. Web_
 2. Notifier_